bgnatowski/Data-Analyzer-by-Bartosz-Gnatowski/README.md

 * Value of the level of each of the voltage harmonics (min. up to 25) for each of the 3 phases (SonelAnalysis - data export in %, WinPQ - data export in V).

 Extra:
 * Drag and drop csv files to the list to import.
-* Data can be previewed in a separate window by clicking the right mouse button in the menu and then "open in new window"
+* Data can be previewed in a separate window by clicking the "Data Preview" menu with the right mouse button and then selecting the "Open in new window" option.
+* Total statistics window can be enabled by right-clicking the "Data View" menu and selecting "Open Statistics".
 * The ability to save to ".csv" in a different format of representation of numbers (scientific, floating point) via the "save as..." button in the data preview menu.

 Fixes in a future version to be corrected (does not affect overall functionality):
-* mixing series colors when switching between charts
+* mixing series colors when switching between charts;
 * when there is more than one empty series list in the wizard (X axis tab), the chart is created only after selecting a series in each of them.

 ## License